Courtesy of U.S Census Bureau

 Courtesy of Paw Research Center

-Social Security operates on a pay-as-you-go system, where current workers fund current retirees.
-As the baby boomer generation retires and birth rates fall, there are fewer workers paying into the system while more people collect benefits, creating strain.
-Americans today live longer, with the average 65-year-old expected to live more than 20 years, compared to 14 years when Social Security began.
+The program operates on a pay-as-you-go system in which current workers fund the benefits of current retirees.
+As the baby boomer generation retires and birth rates decline, fewer workers are paying into the system while more individuals collect benefits, placing increasing strain on the program.
+Americans also live longer than they did when Social Security was first created, increasing the length of time benefits are paid.βββββββ

 Courtesy of Committee for a Responsible Federal Budget

-Social Security’s Trust Fund is projected to run out in 2035, at which point payroll taxes and benefit taxes would only cover about 75% of obligations.
-Lawmakers worry about this long-term shortfall and are debating whether to close the gap through benefit cuts, higher payroll taxes, or a mix of both.
+The Social Securityβs Trust Fund is projected to run out in 2035, at which point payroll taxes would cover only about seventy-five percent of scheduled benefits.
+Lawmakers continue debating whether to address the shortfall through benefit reductions, higher payroll taxes, or a combination of both.ββββββ

 Courtesy of American History